johaness/i19/doc/index.rst

 Future Features
 ---------------

-  * Handle multiple occurences of the same i19n ID
+  * Handle multiple occurences of the same translation ID

     * List all filename:lineno
     * Warn if default strings vary